typelevel/cats/docs/src/main/mdoc/jump_start_guide.md

 ```

 By default the implicit instances (namely, [`Functor[Future]`](http://typelevel.org/cats/api/cats/Functor.html) and
-[`Semigroupal[Future]`](https://typelevel.org/cats/api/cats/Semigroupal.html)) required for `mapN` to work properly are automatically imported.
-These are present in the respective companion objects of the instances and hence we do not need to import them explicitly.
+[`Semigroupal[Future]`](https://typelevel.org/cats/api/cats/Semigroupal.html)) required for `mapN` to work properly are always visible.
+They are present in the respective companion objects of the instances and hence we do not need to import them explicitly.

 This above idea can be expressed even shorter, just: